 Vaughn M. Watson reads “Her Own Personal Ithaca” by Marianthy Karantzes.
 Directed by Mike Dressel.

-Stories were performed live on 2/27/19 at The Astoria Bookshop.
+Stories were performed live on 2/27/19.
 Podcast episode narrated by Mike Dressel.

 No, YOU Tell It!
 “Crafty” was made possible (in part) by the Queens Council on the Arts with public funds from the New York City Department of Cultural Affairs in partnership with the City Council.